 Publications (please see attachments on this page):

-- The SbD Principles have been developed jointly by Network Rail and its Supply Chain Partners in the SbD B & C Working Group.
-They set down the principles which we are all are expected to adhere to when developing and implementing designs, embodying best practice.
-Please make use of these SbD Principles in your work.
+- The H&SbD B&C WG Principles, issue 2.1 have been developed jointly by Network Rail and its Supply Chain Partners in the H&SbD B &C Working Group.
+They set down the principles which we are all are expected to adhere to when developing and implementing designs, embodying good practice.
+Please make use of these H&SbD Principles in your work.

-- SbD B & C rules & guidance on use of Warning Triangles.
+- H&SbD B&C guidance on use of Warning Triangles; issue 3.
 This guidance has been through a comprehensive review by a Working Group including members of Network Rail and our valued supply chain.
-This document has now been offered to the Steering Group, recommending it be adopted by other disciplines.
-ISSUE 2 added January 2017
+Issue 3 added August 2022

 - Lifesaving Rules Aide Memoir.
 The H&SbD B&C Working Group have updated our Aide Memoir for designers to embed the Life Saving Rules within Designs.
 Updated issue v3.0 is attached.
 We encourage designers to print the document to add to noticeboards and make use of this tool as guidance to help to ensure their designs are safe by design.
 Instructions for use are included, as is a blank page for additional entries on the word copy and an alternative format in excel.
 Feedback is welcomed.

-The Network Rail Collaboration Site now includes an area dedicated to Building and Civils related information on SbD.
-It provides a platform for sharing SbD information and best practices and is intended to help facilitate an industry conversation aimed at SbD.
+The Network Rail Collaboration Site now includes an area dedicated to Building and Civils related information on H&SbD.
+It provides a platform for sharing H&SbD information and best practices and is intended to help facilitate an industry conversation aimed at H&SbD.
 You can find all meeting documents on this site.

 Please note the SbD collaboration site is only available to internal users at this time due to ongoing IT upgrades and we will advise when the new platform is ready